j-fuentes/awesome-decent-espresso/README.md

 # awesome-decent-espresso
-Curated list of resources for the Decent Espresso machine
+Curated list of resources for the Decent Espresso machine.

 ## Profiles